Mel0Dramat1c/You-All-Start-In-A-Tavern/README.md

 ## Tools & Technologies Used

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑 START OF NOTES (to be deleted)

-In this section, you should explain the various tools and technologies used to develop the project.
-Make sure to put a link (where applicable) to the source, and explain what each was used for.
-Some examples have been provided, but this is just a sample only, your project might've used others.
-Feel free to delete any unused items below as necessary.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 - [![Git](https://img.shields.io/badge/Git-grey?logo=git&logoColor=F05032)](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)

 - [![Git](https://img.shields.io/badge/GitHub-grey?logo=github&logoColor=181717)](https://github.com) used for secure online code storage.